yasharth786/Banking-system/README.md

-Here's a sample `README.md` file for your banking system project:
+Here's a sample `README.md` file for  banking system project:

 ---